donbonifacio/blog/content/privacy.md

 # Privacy

-This website is mostly about providing content Engineering Management.
+This website is mostly about providing content related to Engineering Management.
 I don't gather user information and logins, I don't support comments, I don't have cookies to track anything.
 Even so I do integrate with other sites and services that do.
 Mainly I have a integration with [Google Analytics](https://marketingplatform.google.com/about/analytics/) to have some statistics about the visitors of the site.
 I do follow